tylervick/orion/README.md

 - Other misc
  - Having used MVVM more recently, organizing logic into AppKit's opinionated MVC left some pattern inconsistencies.
 With more time, I would perform an audit for a stricter separation of concerns.

+Update 2024-02-25
+- Reworking the history capture mechanism to satisfy the requirement:
+> Implement a custom WebKit navigation delegate method which will be fired every time when navigation changes (including manipulated navigation through History API).
+- This required the removal of the JSBridge History methods and instead hook into WebKit's NavigationState object.
+  - NavigationState already captures the navigation changes through a private history API, so we can likely just expose this functionality publicly.
+  - Additionally, the didUpdateHistoryTitle method is also exposed in order to populate the history items with correct titles.

 ### Attributions